RenderKit/embree/doc/src/intro.md

 will also allow geometries to appear and disappear during the camera shutter time if the time range is a sub range of [0,1].

-The API supports per-geometry filter callback functions (see `rtcSetGeometryIntersectFilterFunction` and `rtcSetGeometryOccludedFilterFunction`) that are invoked for each intersection found during the `rtcIntersect`-type or `rtcOccluded`-type calls.
-The former ones are called geometry intersection filter functions, the latter ones geometry occlusion filter functions.
-These filter functions are designed to be used to ignore intersections outside of a user-defined silhouette of a primitive, e.g. to model tree leaves using transparency textures.

 Ray Queries
 -----------